 What is phishing?

-What is the fraudster’s course of action?
+Phishing e-mails: What is the fraudster’s course of action?

 The basic aim of phishing is simple: cyber criminals send e-mails allegedly from banks, payment services, online marketplaces, or e-commerce service providers.
-These e-mails invite users to complete e-mail forms or to follow links to fake websites which require them to sign in in the hope they will end up revealing sensitive data.
+These e-mails invite unsuspecting users to complete e-mail forms or to follow links to seemingly official websites which require them to sign in in the hope they will end up revealing sensitive data.
 Phishing attacks aim to obtain usernames, passwords, PINs, and TANs so that fraudsters can make transactions or order goods on the user’s behalf.
-Many victims of phishing attacks first notice that their bank accounts or payment service accounts have been hacked when they look at their bank statement and see that unusual goods have been purchased or money has been transferred.
+Many victims of phishing e-mail attacks first notice that their bank accounts or payment service accounts have been hacked when they look at their bank statement and see that unusual goods have been purchased or money has been transferred.

-How to expose fraudulent e-mails
+The best tips to expose fraudulent e-mails

 Being careful about what you open is sometimes all that’s needed to protect yourself from fraudulent e-mails.
 You can usually identify phishing e-mails as they’re from unknown senders, and are addressed impersonally, or contain spelling errors, skeptical links, or online forms.
+Here the top tips on how to effectively protect yourself from phishing attacks:

-- Sender: when you receive an official e-mail that is allegedly from your bank or an online service provider, you should first have a look at the sender.
+When you receive an official e-mail that is allegedly from your bank or an online service provider, you should first have a look at the sender.
 Ask yourself: who sent you the e-mail?
 Do you have any business connection with the sender?
 Did you even give them your e-mail address?
 Have a look at the full e-mail address and compare it to other e-mails you might have received from them.
 If there are any inconsistencies, exercise caution.

-- Spelling and grammar: if a message is overflowing with grammatical and orthographic mistakes, then it’s quite obvious that a bank employee didn’t write it.
+If a message is overflowing with grammatical and orthographic mistakes, then it’s quite obvious that a bank employee didn’t write it.
 Spelling errors and unintelligible paragraphs are a clear indication of fraudulent e-mails that were written in another language and then automatically translated.

-- Links: it’s not necessarily a bad sign if an e-mail includes a link.
+It’s not necessarily a bad sign if an e-mail includes a link.
 But before you click on it, you should make sure that it leads to a reputable site.
 Hover over the link with your mouse and see what web address appears in the bottom left of your browser window.
 Is this address consistent with the service provider’s URL?
 Are there any security features such as HTTPS, which signifies secure data transmission?
 If you’re in doubt, play it safe and don’t access the website.

-- Attachments: there’s definitely reason to be concerned when unexpected messages have attachments.
+There’s definitely reason to be concerned when unexpected messages have attachments.
 Heed the basic rule: if you don’t know the sender, don’t download the attachment.
 It might contain malicious programs such as viruses or Trojans, which can infiltrate your computer and read sensitive data.
 Doing online shopping and making banking transactions would then no longer be secure on your computer.

-- Pressure: if an e-mail requires you to take urgent action, you should be wary.
+Ifan e-mail requires you to take urgent action, you should be wary.
 Tricksters often pull out the big guns to put internet users under pressure and cause them to make impetuous decisions.
 No reputable service provider threatens to block your credit card or send the debt collectors round via e-mail.
 Nor do they demand you to enter your password or to download an attached file.
 If in doubt, contact the service provider’s customer hotline.

 IONOS E-Mail Validation service